genevievebrooks/OWASP-juice-shop-solutions/README.md

 ## 11. Five-Star Feedback
 This solution requires that you have completed number 6.
 Login Admin and number 7.
 Admin Section.
 Login as the admin and navigate to the admin section (`http://localhost:3000/#/administration`).
 Click the trash can icon next to the one five-star review.
 ## 12. API Only XSS
-This solution is courtesy of Hacksplained on YouTube.
-The link to the video is [here](https://www.youtube.com/watch?v=aGjLR4uc0ys&list=PL8j1j35M7wtKXpTBE6V1RlN_pBZ4StKZw&index=20).
-It requires that you have already solved challenge 6: Login Admin.
 To find potential vulnerabilities for an API XSS attack, you can search `main.js` for vulnerable functions like `bypassSecurityTrustHtml`.
 There are a few places in the code where this function is found.
 One of those places is in the Product Description:
 ```
 trustProductDescription(e) {